ITEM B

 The OAKES TEST is specifically a TWO-PART test, with a 1.
 AND a 2.
 The Crown Prosecutor and Judge did not consider it, although it is the procedure established by law to override a Charter Right.

 We were denied the ability to make the Oakes Test arguments against an override of the Charter Right to privacy of personal information.
-The Judge did not have to address those arguments in her decision through the simple mechanism of not calling it a Section 1 override.
+The Judge did not have to address those arguments in her decision through the simple mechanism of NOT CALLING IT a Section 1 override.

 The “REASONABLENESS” addressed by the Judge, as I understand, was whether it was reasonable for the Government to collect the information (because it is valuable information).